Paulinella: Symbiosis

+Genomics

 The chromatophore genome has gone through a reduction, and is now just one third the size of the genome of its closest free living relatives, but still 10-fold larger than most plastid genomes.
 Some of the genes have been lost, others have migrated to the amoeba's nucleus through endosymbiotic gene transfer.
-Other genes have degenerated due to Muller's ratchet - accumulations of harmful mutations due to genetic isolation, and have probably been replaced with genes from other microbes through horizontal gene transfer.
-Some of the genes the nucleus received from the chromatophore were multiplied many times over through a “copy-paste” mechanism called retrotransposition, enabling them to function more efficiently and making them more tolerant against toxic compounds associated with photosynthesis.
+It is estimated that 0.3-0.8% of Paulinella's genes were derived from its endosymbiont, in addition to a small amount of genes from other organisms.
+Other genes have degenerated due to Muller's ratchet – accumulations of harmful mutations due to genetic isolation, and have probably been replaced with genes from other microbes through horizontal gene transfer.
+Some of the genes the nucleus received from the chromatophore were multiplied many times over through a "copy-paste" mechanism called retrotransposition, enabling them to function more efficiently and making them more tolerant against toxic compounds associated with photosynthesis.
 This changed the metabolism of the amoeba so much that it could no longer feed on microbes like its ancestors, and it became completely dependent on its endosymbiont, which in turn has lost so many genes it can no longer survive outside its host cell.
+The amoebae have evolved KR01 genes that enhance carbon dioxide transport to the chromatophores.

-The nuclear genes of P. chromatophora (those regions not modified by the symbiont) are most closely related to the heterotrophic P. ovalis.
+The nuclear genes of P. chromatophora (those regions not affected by endosymbiotic gene transfer) are most closely related to the heterotrophic P. ovalis.
+P. ovalis is a marine heterotrophic species of Paulinella that has been shown to eat cyanobacteria and bacteria.
 P. ovalis also have at least two cyanobacterial-like genes, which were probably integrated into their genome through horizontal gene transfer from its cyanobacterial prey.
 Similar genes could have made the photosynthetic species pre-equipped to accept the chromatophore.
+The presence of extant heterotrophic lineages makes Paulinella a valuable model for unravelling early stages of primary endosymbiosis event and studying the post symbiotic genome evolution of both the plastid and the host.

+Physiology

+Paulinella show both a very slow growth rate and sensitivity to light, divide every 6–7 days, and prefer low light conditions, probably as a protection against oxidative stress and other light related stress as it doesn't have the same degree of photoprotection mechanisms found in organisms with a photosynthetic apparatus of Archaeplastid origin, which has a much longer evolutionary history.